 A member of our team will call you back within one business day.

 The Pediatric Department is a very busy place when it comes to research.
-During the past academic year, department faculty and residents made 38 poster and platform presentations at scientific and professional meetings, - nine at national meetings, 11 at regional, and 18 at local meetings.
-In addition, the department had nine publications in peer-reviewed journals.
-A total of eight residents were co-authors on four of these publications, in three of them as first authors.
+During the past academic year, department faculty and residents made 30 poster and platform presentations at 62 scientific and professional meetings.
+In addition, the department had 11 publications in peer-reviewed journals.
+A total of 6 residents were co-authors of these publications, in 5 of them as first authors.
 Click here to download a current list of the program's recent presentations and publications.

 Special Care ClinicThe Pediatric and Adolescent Ambulatory Center at Einstein strives to be a medical home for all patients and their families.
 Children with special health care needs require more intensive services and support than children free of chronic disease.
 Our Special Care Clinic consists of a multidisciplinary team that is responsible for providing care coordination services to support and empower caregivers to manage their child’s chronic illness.
 Residents are an integral part of this team.
 They receive training during their intern year to provide comprehensive medical care to children with special health care needs and are expected to provide medical care to these children during the rest of their residency training.Refugee ClinicEach year 1000 refugees from a variety of countries are resettled in the Philadelphia area.
 These patients have special healthcare needs and often find their low English proficiency to be a barrier to receiving appropriate medical care.
 The multidisciplinary team at the Einstein Refugee Clinic provides specialized care to newly resettled refugees, providing residents with a global health experience right here in our office.
 Residents are an integral part of the Einstein Refugee Clinic and have many opportunities throughout their training to learn from this unique patient population and pursue advocacy work related to refugee health issues.

 Division of Genetics